hanish3464/WORD-pytorch/README.md

 - Run **`python start.py --train 1`**

 ## Test
-`Note: When you test own your test images, You can get the characters on images for recognition
+`Note: When you test own your test images, You can get the characters on images for recognition'

 - Run **`python start.py --test 1`**

 ## Evaluation
 `Note: Evalution is under the developing. so, It can not run the code now.
-I will use IOU Method and update as soon as possible.
+I will use IOU Method and update as soon as possible.'

 - Run **`python evaluation.py --test 1`**